brentpinero/aitaskchain/README.md

 # Setup Instructions<a name="setup_instructions"></a>

 Before you start, ensure that you have Python (3.6 or higher), Git, and pip installed on your machine.
+If you're on Windows or Linux, make sure that you have the latest version of Ubuntu installed on your machine.

 1. Clone the repository using git: </br>
    `git clone https://github.com/brentpinero/aitaskchain.git`